 Sleeve gastrectomy is considered by some surgeons as a good option for overweight adolescents because:

 - Short-term results suggest that sleeve gastrectomy is more effective than banding and nearly as good as gastric bypass and other surgeries.

 - Because the intestine is NOT bypassed, the likelihood of having nutritional deficiencies and the life-long need for nutritional supplements is reduced.
-For the adolescent who is still growing, may get pregnant and has his/her whole life ahead of him/her, this is an attractive option.
+For the adolescent who is still growing, may want to get pregnant and has their whole life ahead of them, this is an attractive option.

 How does the sleeve gastrectomy work?

 - It reduces the capacity of the stomach.